Effective Strategies for Managing Multiple Web Projects

 1) Run a Portfolio Kanban (Not Just Project Boards)

-Keep a single board where each card is a project increment (milestone/sprint) rather than a task.
-Limit how many increments are “In Progress” across all clients.
+Keep a single board where each card is a project increment (milestone/sprint) rather than a task in an attempt to limit how many increments are “In Progress” across all clients.

 Column | Definition | Exit Criteria |